'Lampard-like' Van de Beek better suited to Chelsea than Real Madrid or Barcelona - Gronkjaer | Goal.com

 'Lampard-like' Van de Beek more suited to Chelsea than Real Madrid or Barcelona - Gronkjaer

-Former Ajax winger Jesper Gronkjaer has advised Donny van de Beek to snub the advances of Real Madrid and Barcelona and instead to join a Premier League club such as Chelsea or Tottenham.
+Former Ajax winger Jesper Gronkjaer has advised Donny van de Beek to snub the advances of Real Madrid and Barcelona, and instead join a Premier League club such as Chelsea or Tottenham.

 Van de Beek has been widely tipped to leave the Amsterdam ArenA this summer, with Madrid having been heavily linked with the Netherlands international during the past 12 months following his starring role in Ajax's run to the 2019 Champions League semi-finals.